 - Honors College Poster Template Guidelines

 - Honors College PowerPoint Template Guidelines

 One of the main sources of examples for students comes from previous projects.
 Senior Honors Projects completed by graduating Honors College students are now available online for reference through the Joyner Library Scholarship Institution Repository.
-Additionally, we have past projects on file and have pulled projects that were superb for students to reference in the following areas:

 Top examples from the following areas are kept in the Mamie Jenkins Building for students to reference when writing their own thesis or coming up with topic ideas.

 - English and Foreign Languages

 - Fine Arts (Visual and Performing)

 Senior Honors Projects are completed during the student’s senior year.
 The recommended timeline for students pursuing this during the 2014-2015 academic year are available on the Senior Honors Project timeline.
 If you have questions about the Senior Honors Project or would like to make an appointment with the Honors advisor, please contact Mr. James Ellis.